Hotel Transylvania 2: Development

 Director Genndy Tartakovsky commented about the possibility of the sequel in October 2012, "Everyone is talking about it, but we haven't started writing it.
 There are a lot of fun ideas we could totally play with.
 It's a ripe world."
 The next month it was announced that a sequel had been greenlit, and was scheduled for release on September 25, 2015.
-On March 12, 2014, it was announced that Tartakovsky would return to direct the sequel, even though he was originally too busy due to his developing an adaptation of Popeye, which would later get shelved.
+On March 12, 2014, it was announced that Tartakovsky would return to direct the sequel, even though he was originally too busy developing his adaptation of Popeye, which would later get shelved.

 CeeLo Green did not reprise the role of Murray the Mummy for the sequel after he was charged for giving a woman ecstasy in July 2012 which led to Sony Pictures Animation parting ways with Green and replacing him with Keegan-Michael Key.

 It was suggested by director Genndy Tartakovsky that Adam Sandler had more creative control over this film than its predecessor, and that at times he was difficult to work with.